Diademe/cerialize/README.md

     let animal: Living[] = [new Fish(), new Dog(), new Living()];
     let json = SerializeAsArray(animal, Living);
 ```
 But then, at decerialization you end up with a bunch of Living, but no dog nor fish.
 The runtime serialisation will detect at runtime that there are other types in the array (it also work with simple variable).
 To do so, a ```$type``` attribut will be added.
-You have to provide the content of this attribute (it allows you to be compatible with [Newtonsoft](https://www.newtonsoft.com/)).
+You have to provide the content of this attribute (it allows you to be compatible with [Newtonsoft](https://www.newtonsoft.com/) TypeNameHandling.Objects settings).
 The Runtime typing is anable as follow :
 ```typescript
     let animal: Living[] = [new Fish(), new Dog(), new Living()];